DenisMasterHerobrine/MagicalForest/README.md

 <div align="center"> <h1>  Ports? </h1> </div>

-- Fabric: **Not planned**, but feel free to do it yourself if you want.
+- Fabric:
+- - 1.18: Unstable, also requires a bit more stuff to be done such as trees and more config options.
 - Forge:
-- - 1.18: Unstable, currently WIP.
+- - 1.18: Stable, but requires a bit more stuff to be done such as trees and more config options.
 - - 1.16: Stable, will receive all content updates up to 1.18 update.
 (Seems like it will have some features backported from 1.18)
 - - 1.15: Stable, no support will be given since it's abandoned.

 # To-Do List